AsifMinar/WakeOnLAN/README.md

 # WakeOnLAN

 WakeOnLAN is a C++ tool to remotely power on a PC using the Wake-on-LAN (WOL) protocol.
-It sends a magic packet containing the target PC’s MAC address over UDP, with error handling for invalid inputs or network issues.
-Built for beginners, it demonstrates network programming and basic C++ concepts.
+It sends a magic packet with the target PC’s MAC address over UDP, with error handling for invalid inputs or network issues.
+Built for beginners, it supports both Windows and Linux, demonstrating cross-platform network programming.
 The target PC must have WOL enabled in its BIOS and network settings.

 ## Features
 - Sends WOL magic packet to wake a PC
 - Validates MAC address input
 - Provides clear error messages
-- Uses UDP for network communication
+- Cross-platform: Windows and Linux

 ## Requirements
+- **Windows**: C++ compiler (e.g., MinGW, Visual Studio), Winsock library
-- C++ compiler (e.g., g++)
+- **Linux**: C++ compiler (e.g., g++)
-- Linux/Unix-based system (for socket programming)
+- **Target PC**: WOL enabled, same local network

 ## Setup
 1. Clone the repository: